srowley/ggity/README.md

+**UPDATE** - a website with usage examples is now up and running at: http://www.pocketbookvote.com.

 # GGity

 GGity is a charting library intended to bring the familiar interface of R's ggplot2 library to the task of drawing SVG plots with Elixir.